Rafaelse6/Rafaelse6/README.md

 ### Hello!
 I'm Rafael! 👋

-I started developing in 2021 while I was still in college and I decided to be a developer with focus on backend at that time, but I want to become a fullstack developer in a near future.
+I started developing in 2021 while I was still in college and I wanted to be a back-end developer at that time, but I decided to study front-end some years later and became a fullstack developer.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rafaelsantose-dev/)
 <a href = "mailto:rafa.05125@gmail.com"> <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>